iwininc/libvmod-querystring/README.rst

 a couple assumptions:

 - the application doesn't need query-strings
-- except for POST forms that are not cached
+- except for POST requests that are not cached
 - and for analytics/tracking purposes

 In this case it can be solved like this::